 American War of Independence

-1. 1774 – The First Continental Congress was founded by the Colonists and England closed the Boston harbor while English troops were deployed in Massachusetts.
+1. 1774 – The Colonists founded the First Continental Congress, and England closed the Boston harbor while English troops were deployed in Massachusetts.

-2. 1775 – The American revolution took place and the Continental Army under the leadership of General Washington went on to uproot British rule.
+2. 1775 – The American revolution took place, and the Continental Army, under General Washington's leadership, went on to uproot British rule.

 3. 1776 – 4th July, America declared independence from British Rule.

-4. 1783 – The loss of colonies was accepted by Britain in the Treaty of Paris.
+4. 1783 – Britain accepted the loss of colonies in the Treaty of Paris.